Generic stabilizers in actions of simple algebraic groups: Statement of main results

 To begin with, if $x \in X$ has trivial stabilizer in $G/G_X$, we say that its orbit is {\em regular\/}.
 We then make the following definition.

-\begin{definition} If $\hat X$ is a non-empty open set in $X$ with the property that for all $x, x' \in \hat X$ the stabilizers in $G/G_X$ of $x$ and $x'$ are conjugate subgroups, we say that the action has a {\em generic stabilizer\/}, whose conjugacy class is that containing each such subgroup $C_{G/G_X}(x)$ for $x \in \hat X$. \end{definition}
+\begin{definition} If $\hat X$ is a non-empty open set in $X$ with the property that for all $x, x' \in \hat X$ the stabilizers in $G/G_X$ of $x$ and $x'$ are isomorphic subgroups, we say that the action has a {\em semi-generic stabilizer\/}, whose isomorphism type is that shared by each such subgroup $C_{G/G_X}(x)$ for $x \in \hat X$.
+If moreover $\hat X$ has the property that for all $x, x' \in \hat X$ the stabilizers in $G/G_X$ of $x$ and $x'$ are conjugate subgroups, we say that the action has a {\em generic stabilizer\/}, whose conjugacy class is that containing each such subgroup $C_{G/G_X}(x)$ for $x \in \hat X$. \end{definition}

-Generic stabilizers have been studied extensively in characteristic zero.
-In that case it follows from a result of Richardson in \cite{Rich} that, if $G$ is a reductive group acting on a smooth affine variety, then there is always a generic stabilizer.
-In positive characteristic, by contrast, the corresponding statement is false in general, although in many cases generic stabilizers do exist (as we shall find).
-See \cite{AVE, Ela, Pop} for original results and \cite[8.7]{PoVi} for a very nice survey and detailed bibliography.